yashdeeph709/Algorithms/ADM/README.md

 9. InsertionSort on LinkedList - Insert in a linked List
 10. Heap (Max and Min Heap both) - Create Heap and search
 11. BinarySearchTree with TDD
+12. HashMap basic implementation using generics (No focus on performance only focus was functionality)